 Most corruption in arms procurement takes the form of bribes or kickbacks.
-In return for being awarded an arms contract, often as a result of having selection criteria manipulated in its favour, the supplier company pays bribes to officials involved in the decision-making process.
+In return for being awarded an arms contract, often as a result of having selection criteria manipulated in its favor, the supplier company pays bribes to officials involved in the decision-making process.
 Payments typically are channeled through an in-country middleman or agent.

 But why be satisfied with bribes or kickbacks equaling 10% of the value of a contract when you can take the whole lot?
 In countries where oversight of military funds is at its weakest, or indeed non-existent, top officials and military officers have essentially free reign over how money is spent.
-In such circumstances, those in charge can simply misappropriate funds directly, possibly with the thin cover of a fake contract for non-existent equipment.
+In such circumstances, those in charge can simply misappropriate funds directly, needing only the thin cover of a fake contract for non-existent equipment.

-In Nigeria, this practice is called simply, “stealing”, and it appears to be a far more significant phenomenon than mere bribery.
-Such was the case with Nigeria’s ‘Armsgate’ scandal broke in 2015 when a government-appointed independent investigation revealed a series of arms ‘deals’ in which Ministry of Defense funds were transferred to private accounts and no arms were procured.
+In Nigeria, this practice is called, simply, “stealing”, and it appears to be a far more significant phenomenon than mere bribery.
+Such was the case with Nigeria’s ‘Armsgate’ scandal that broke in 2015 when a government-appointed independent investigation revealed a series of arms ‘deals’ in which Ministry of Defense funds were transferred to private accounts and no arms were procured.
 Rather than corruption, these ‘deals’ are more accurately classified as theft.
 The scandal, which is still unfolding, involves the alleged theft of at least USD 2.1 billion, and possibly as much as USD 15 billion of extra-budgetary funds between 2007 and 2015 intended for weaponry to aid the government’s efforts to defeat the insurgent group, Boko Haram.
-The deals allegedly benefitted a number of senior military officers, politicians, government officials, and businessmen, and their families
+The deals allegedly benefited a number of senior military officers, politicians, government officials, and businessmen, and their families

 Buyer country: Nigeria